ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/post_tweet/README.md

 Select Yes for "expect acknowledgement", and add the integration user to its users list.

+## Custom Field
+Click the Layouts tab.
+Create a custom text field called `Tweet Body` and add it to one of your incident tabs.

 ## Rule
 Click the Rules tab.
 Create a Menu Item named `Post to Twitter`, associated with object type "Incident".
 Choose `twitterpost` as the message destination.
+Add a condition `Tweet Body has a value`.